didiersmith/steve/chapters/polymerized-fullerene.md

 "Can't wait," Stacy grumbled.
 "I'm bloody freezing."

-They reached the Swan River at 4am.
+They reached the Swan River at 4 in the morning.
 When they arrived at the sandy shoreline, Vincent took out his phone and spoke into his app, "okay, build the boat."

 First, nothing happened.
 Then - whoa!
 Russell steadied himself as the sand underneath his feet rippled like waves.
 A moment later, the beach in front of him erupted in a black and silver shifting blob, that shimmered in the moonlight.
 Vincent's nanobots must have followed them underground, all the way there.